rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: I don't think propeties get added all the time.
 Emoji properties are the hot topic now.

-YK: ok I withdraw my concern.
+YK: Ok I withdraw my concern.

 AWB: I think the general principle here is if there is some other normative spec you can  point at and say: do this.
 If not then we need to have a list for implementers of our spec.
 It sounds like you're saying it's the later we need to innumerate.